-It may be difficult, but it is possible to create a corporate tax system that better reflects the changes in the global economy.
+It may be difficult, but it is possible to create a corporate taxation system that better reflects the changes in the global economy.
 The current international corporate tax architecture is fundamentally out of date.
 The European Commission estimates that GAFA (Google – Amazon – Facebook – Apple) such firms pay a tax rate on their profits of 9 percent on average, compared to 23 percent for traditional companies.

 Christine Lagarde, managing director of the International Monetary Fund (IMF), provided opening remarks at the release of a new major study on international taxation by the IMF on March 25, 2019, at the Peterson Institute for International Economics (PIIE).
 Michael Keen, deputy director of the IMF’s Fiscal Affairs Department, presented the findings from their latest policy paper, “Corporate Taxation in the Global Economy.”
 Watch the video with a great panel discussion with Vitor Gaspar from the IMF, Mindy Herzfeld from the University of Florida Levin College of Law, and Gary Clyde Hufbauer from the Institute.

 The hardest thing in the world to understand is the income tax.
 Albert Einstein

 IMF staff regularly produces papers proposing new IMF policies, exploring options for reform, or reviewing existing IMF policies and operations.
 The policy paper Corporate Taxation in The Global Economy, explores options that have been suggested for their future development, including several now being considered in global fora and considering the contribution of the Fund to debates and processes now underway.